 The same can’t be said of Shenmue, though.
 Examine the bottom drawer in Ryo’s room and you’ll find stacks of magazines.
 Normally, this kind of incidental detail would add to the impression of a lived-in setting.
 Unfortunately, the magazines consisted of such low resolution texture work that they all meshed together as a garbled mess.
 One of them may have been some sort of music magazine?
 Maybe?
 How could anyone know when D3T went through no trouble at all to update such horrifying assets

 I’m not asking for a wholesale remake.
 At the very least, I expected low-resolution textures on the level of those magazines to be updated.
 It’s extremely telling when, a week after the collection’s launch, modders have already released HD texture packs for both games.
 That should have been D3T’s job from the beginning, but they were all too content with the absolute bare minimum.
-Fuck D3T and fuck Sega.
+Screw D3T and screw Sega.
 An experience like Shenmue deserved more love and attention paid to it.

 That’s to say nothing of the lack of 4K support for the mid-gen consoles despite the PC release offering native resolution options up to 3840×2160.
 The Shenmue collection is as basic as they come.